RavenTheorist/DotNetAPI_SkilledContacts/README.md

 # DotNetAPI_SkilledContacts
-A WepAPI made in .NET Core showcasing some of the possibilities, while handling a list of Contacts linked to a list of Skills
+This is a WepAPI made in .NET Core which showcases a handling of a list of Contacts linked to a list of Skills.

-N.B.:
+Please read this:
 - The project contains a custom logger CustomMessageLogger.cs to catch exceptions and warning.
 - Security was implemented, but commented/disabled for an easier use.
 CORS and JWT were implemented.
 - Migrations were generated, this project uses a code first approach in terms of Database.